14Kappaman/Professional-README-Generator/readme_out.md

 ## Installation Instructions

-Unzip the installer file and run installer.
+Downloand the zip file and unzip it.
+Run npm install.
+Then run npm start to run the application.

 ## Usage Information

-It is being used to crate readme files.
+This assignment is used for educational learning purposes.

 ## License Information

-MIT License
+none

 ## Contribution Guidelines

-No contributions are being accepted at this time.
+None

 ## Test Instructions

-Npm test
+None

 ## Questions

 Please contact the email below with questions

-github username: 14kappaman
+github username: 14kappman

 email: aubrey.crook@gmail.com